DOCS

 });

-Set up Zonos Hello
+Set up Hello

-You can configure all Hello settings in both Dashboard and the Zonos JS script.
+Hello is responsible for detecting the visitor's location, language, and currency, and displaying the appropriate information to them.
+You can configure all Hello settings in Dashboard or in the Zonos JS script.
 If you have already configured Hello in Dashboard, the script will load those settings and use them.
-If you specify any values in the helloSettings property of the Zonos.init function, the script will use those values instead.
+If you specify any values in the helloSettings property of the Zonos.init function, the script will use those values instead as shown below.

-Configure currency conversion
+Configure currency conversion in Hello in JS Script

 You can use any valid CSS selector here, for example #price, .price to select multiple different elements.
+This is shown in lines 23 and 24 of the complete example.

 1